Save Your Vision Naturally: How Increased Vision Problems Affect Health Care Costs

 How Increased Vision Problems Affect Health Care Costs

+It’s no secret that vision issues are common.
 According to the World Health Organization, over 2.2 billion people currently suffer from vision impairment or blindness.
-More importantly, out of those 2.2 billion, one billion could save their vision naturally if their problems had been addressed sooner.
+More importantly, out of those 2.2 billion, one billion could have saved their vision naturally if their problems had been addressed sooner.

 Since eye problems become a bigger issue with age, the aging population in the United States will continue to see a growing number of people needing eye treatments.
 For example, in 2011, 2.71 million people suffered from Primary Open-Angle Glaucoma, but that number is supposed to almost triple to 7.32 million by 2050.
 Statistics like this and more show that eye care will cost more in the future if preventative steps are not taken soon.